ethersphere/swarm-guide/contents/up-and-download.rst

   027e57bcbae76c4b6a1c5ce589be41232498f1af86e1b1a2fc2bdffd740e9b39

 This is the address string of your content inside Swarm.
-It is the same hash that would have been returned by using the :ref:`swarm up <swarmup>` command
+It is the same hash that would have been returned by using the :ref:`swarm up <swarmup>` command.

 To download a file from Swarm, you just need the file's address string.
-Once you have it the process is simple.
+Once you have it, the process is simple.
 Run:

 .. code-block:: none